zeropingheroes/lanager/README.md

 ### Customise the navigation bar

-Click ⚙ > **Navigation** to customise the links shown on the navigation bar.
+Select ⚙ > **Navigation** to customise the links shown on the navigation bar.
 You can link to pages on the LANager or to third-party sites, organise the links into drop-down menus, and choose the order that the links appear in the navbar or dropdown.